Final Decision to Certify Hazardous Waste Environmental Technologies

 FINAL NOTICE OF CERTIFICATION

-DTSC makes no express or implied warranties as to the performance of the manufacturer's product or equipment.
-DTSC has not conducted bench or field tests to confirm the manufacturer's performance data.
-Nor does DTSC warrant that the manufacturer's product or equipment is free from any defects in workmanship or material caused by negligence, misuse, accident, or other causes.
+DTSC makes no express or implied warranties as to the performance of the ACT’s Surface Treatment System.
+DTSC has not conducted any bench or field tests to confirm the manufacturer’s performance data.
+Nor does DTSC warrant that the ACT Surface Treatment System is free from any defects in workmanship or material caused by negligence, misuse, accident or other causes.

-DTSC believes, however, that the manufacturer's product or equipment can achieve performance levels set out in this Certification.
-Said belief is based on a review of the data submitted by the manufacturer and other information, and is based on the use of the product in accordance with the manufacturer's specifications.
+DTSC believes, however, that the plasma-based ACT Surface Treatment System can replace solvent-based processes to remove contamination from materials or to prepare the surface of materials for bonding, coating or painting, subject to the certification statement when the ACT Surface Treatment System is used in accordance with manufacturer’s specifications.
+Said belief is based on the review of the data submitted by the manufacturer and other information, and is based on the use of the product in accordance with the manufacturer’s specifications.

 Basis for Certification